Tests of the Standard Electroweak Model at the Energy Frontier: ELECTROWEAK GAUGE BOSONS

 in which $N_+$ and $N_-$ are the acceptance, efficiency and background corrected fermion yields in the forward $(\cos\theta>0$) and backward $(\cos\theta<0)$ directions respectively.
 Measuring the asymmetry rather than differential cross sections allows cancellation of many systematic uncertainties, particularly those affecting the overall normalization.

 Measurements of the asymmetry as a function of dielectron mass have been made by both CDF~\cite{b-zasymm-cdf} and D0~\cite{b-zasymm-d0} using the dielectron final state.
-The CDF result uses a sample with $\intL =72$~pb$^{-1}$, and the D0 measurement uses $\intL=1.1$~fb$^{-1}$.
+The CDF result uses a sample with $\intL=72$~pb$^{-1}$, and the D0 measurement uses $\intL=1.1$~fb$^{-1}$.
 The selection criteria are similar to those for the $Z$ cross section measurements although a larger dielectron mass range was selected for the asymmetry measurements.
-Two experimental issues of particular importance to this measurement are (1) controlling asymmetries in either detector acceptance or selection efficiency as a function of dielectron mass and (2) limiting the impact of electron charge misidentification.
+Two experimental issues of particular importance to these measurements are (1) controlling asymmetries in either detector acceptance or selection efficiency as a function of dielectron mass and (2) limiting the impact of electron charge misidentification.

-Tab.~\ref{t-zasymm-cdf} and Tab.~\ref{t-zasymm-d0} give the dielectron mass range and the predicted and measured values of $A_{FB}$ for each mass bin, and Figs.~\ref{f-zasymm-cdf} and~\ref{f-zasymm-d0} show the measured asymmetries and the SM predictions as a function of mass for the CDF and D0 results respectively.
+In Tab.~\ref{t-zasymm-d0}, the dielectron mass range and the predicted and measured values of $A_{FB}$ for each mass bin from the D0 measurements are shown, and Figs.~\ref{f-zasymm-cdf} and~\ref{f-zasymm-d0} show the measured asymmetries and the SM predictions as a function of mass for the CDF and D0 results respectively.

 Using these measurements and the SM prediction for the coefficients $a$ and $b$, $\sin^2\theta_W^{eff}$ can be determined.
 Here $\theta_W^{eff}$ is the weak mixing angle including higher order corrections.
 The current world average is